vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 ## Creating the VkCommandPool

-For the pool, we start adding code into `init_commands()` unlike before, from now on the VkBootstrap library will not do anything for us, and we will start calling the vulkan commands directly.
+For the pool, we start adding code into `init_commands()` unlike before, from now on the VkBootstrap library will not do anything for us, and we will start calling the Vulkan commands directly.

 ```cpp
 void VulkanEngine::init_commands()